WalterEdwardd/Dirk_Rossmann_GmbH-Daily_Sales_Forecasting_Project_for_the_Next_Six_Weeks/README.md

 ### 2. Goals of the Study
 The main objectives of this case study are as follows:
 1. To apply data preprocessing and preparation techniques in order to obtain clean data (EDA)
-2. To build models able to predict sales based on stores and sales history features
+2. To build a suitable model able to predict sales based on stores and sales history features
-3. To analyze and compare models performance in order to choose the best model
+3. To develop deeper data analysis capabilitie.

 ### 3. Ethical Considerations:
 This data has been provided by the Rossman company and used within the provided rules on their Kaggle competition page for an exploratory analysis (Rossmann Store Sales, 2015).
 There is no personal identifiable information (PII) in this data set.